Film: Short Circuit

 "Life is NOT a malfunction!"Short Circuit is a pair of films about a bleeding edge military robot who becomes self-aware.
-Dubbed "Number Five", his first instinct as a sentient being is to invert the Killer Robot genre: he doesn't want to kill, and is being hunted by the weapons manufacturer that made him.
-It's a near-unique series that doesn't fall easily into any one genre, instead toying with hard sci-fi, romantic comedy, tragedy, revenge drama, and slapstick (i.e. Number Five eschewing his laser cannon to sling mud at people).In the first film (1986), Number Five short-circuits during a routine maintenance check and flees his birthplace of NOVA Robotics.
-With mobile tank treads, hair-trigger tactile response, dodgy AI and packing some serious heat, Five is the poster child for corporate liability.
+Dubbed "Number Five", his first instinct as a sentient being is to invert the Killer Robot genre: he doesn't want to kill, and is hunted by the weapons manufacturer that made him.
+It doesn't slot easily into any one genre, instead toying with hard sci-fi, romantic comedy, tragedy, revenge drama, and slapstick (Number Five ignoring his laser cannon to sling mud at people).In the first film (1986), Number Five short-circuits during a routine maintenance check and flees his birthplace of NOVA Robotics.
+With mobile tank treads, hair-trigger tactile response, dodgy AI and packing serious heat, Five is the grandaddy of corporate liability.
 In a panic, NOVA deploys its private security force to recapture and/or destroy the robot while his original programmers (Steve Guttenberg and Fisher Stevens) try to stall them.
 Sure enough, Number Five pulls into a nearby town and befriends a Granola Girl named Stephanie Speck (Ally Sheedy), who mistakes him for an extra-terrestrial and NOVA for an evil government agency.
-Meanwhile, Number Five is adapting... learning... and willfully ignoring commands.The second film (Short Circuit 2, 1988) centers on a minor character from the first film, Benjamin Jahrvi, who helped create Number Five and was blackballed as a result.
-These days, Ben crafts little NOVA-inspired toys to turn a buck, but he's having problems getting production up to speed.
+Meanwhile, Number Five is adapting... learning... and willfully ignoring commands.The second film (Short Circuit 2, 1988) centers on a minor character from the first film, Benjamin Jahrvi, who helped program Number Five and was blackballed as a result.
+Living out of a truck, Ben now hustles little NOVA-inspired toys in Manhattan, but he's having problems getting production up to speed.
 So, Stephanie sends Number Five, now calling himself Johnny Five, who is a one robot production line.
 Unfortunately, Ben's business partner Fred Ritter sees other opportunities.
 But all this takes a back seat to Johnny being manipulated by thieves to help in a bank heist, which shatters Johnny's naiveté and leaves him wanting revenge.Pixar stated that Johnny Five provided some (unintended) inspiration for WALL•E, both in appearance and personality.
 A remake is being planned, but it is in the very early stages.

 The movies contain examples of: